tclssg/tclssg/README.md

     su -
     yum install tcl tcllib

+On Windows the easiest option is to install ActiveTcl and ActivePerl from [ActiveState](http://activestate.com/).
+The copy of Tcl that comes with [Git for Windows](http://msysgit.github.io/) doesn't ship with Tcllib and won't run Tclssg out of the box.

-Once you have these requirements installed clone this repository, `cd` into it then run
+Once you have the requirements installed clone this repository, `cd` into it then run

     ./ssg.tcl init
     ./ssg.tcl build
     ./ssg.tcl open

+or on Windows

+    ssg.cmd init
+    ssg.cmd build
+    ssg.cmd open

-This will create a new website project in the directory `website/input`, build it in `website/output` and open the result in the browser.
-If you're not on Linux instead of running `./ssg.tcl open` open `website/output/index.html` manually.
+This will create a new website project in the directory `website/input`, build it in `website/output` and open the result in the default web browser.

 Concepts
 --------